 I love them!
 They will last forever outdoors in New England’s harsh weather.

 That was it.
 A super easy backyard DIY that we will be able to gather around and enjoy for years to come!

 See this stone fire pit today with a surrounding pea stone patio in the post, How We Designed & Built A Pea Stone Patio in 2 Days.

 You may also enjoy How to Design a Backyard Fire Pit Conversation Set from our home in Vermont.

-You may enjoy the post, 17 Fall Decor Fire Pit Ideas for a Cozy Gathering.
+Enjoy the 17 Fall Decor Fire Pit Ideas for a Cozy Gathering post.